 Yet we have also seen situations in which the mortgage holder and property owner are unable to come to an agreement.
 In these instances, we have recommended the owner look into refinancing the mortgage after condemnation has occurred.

 To explain why we might recommend refinancing, it’s important to understand how the condemnation process works.

 On the date the condemning agency uses the power of eminent domain and files condemnation, the property needed for the project is legally transferred to the condemning agency.
 This means that any new loan taken out on the property afterward would only cover the property left after the taking.

 By refinancing the mortgage, the original mortgage holder is typically paid off by the new mortgage holder.
 Additionally, the new mortgage only covers the land remaining after the condemnation.
 This leaves the condemnation money available for the property owner to use as they would like.
 Of course, for this method to be a win-win for the property owner, the interest rate of the new mortgage versus the existing mortgage (and other costs of refinancing) should be considered when deciding how to move forward.

 Refinancing is just one of the many little-known work-arounds our attorneys have learned over the years.
-Two of our attorneys, Stan Abrams and Jason Campbell, previously worked as Assistant Attorneys General for the North Carolina Department of Justice representing the NCDOT in condemnation matters.
-They've helped clients all across North Carolina explore the many options available.
+Four of our attorneys, Stan Abrams, Jason Campbell, Ken Sack, and Kevin Mahoney previously worked as Assistant Attorneys General for the North Carolina Department of Justice representing the NCDOT in condemnation matters.
+They’ve helped clients all across North Carolina explore the many options available.

 Don’t assume you don’t have options.
 You do!
 Lots of them.
 Just give us a call at 1-877-393-4990, or click here for a free case evaluation to see if we can help explore your options.